 How do you like this idea of spending a day in Beijing?

-About the authors: Meet the eTramping crew – Agness and Cez – best friends and travel companions from Poland.
-These two are sharing their budget travel tips on how to travel the world with $25 in your pocket.
-Since 2011, they have been traveling the world while teaching English in different Asian countries such as China, Thailand or Cambodia.
+Agness and Cez – best friends and travel companions from Poland – share their budget travel tips on eTramping.
+Since 2011, they have been traveling the world while teaching English in different Asian countries such as China, Thailand, or Cambodia.
 They are both photography passionate obsessed with Chinese cuisine and culture.